 The flax plant produces the flax fibres used to make linen.
-This is a natural plant that generally has a more eco friendly growing and harvesting stage than say for example cotton, or a synthetic fibre like polyester.
+This is a natural plant that generally has a more eco friendly growing and harvesting stage than say for example cotton, or compared to the making a synthetic fibre like polyester.

-Hemp might be a better yielding plant than flax per area of land, and the flax plant is fairly effectively used in that no part of the flax part is wasted
+Hemp might be a better yielding plant than flax per area of land, and the flax plant is generally used effectively in that no part of the flax part is wasted.

 The processing stage of linen might be eco friendly if the linen is hand, water or mechanically retted, and the linen isn’t bleached or dyed.